zxdvd/data-sync/README.md

 ## data-sync
-A tool to sync table between databases.
+A tool to sync table between databases (postgres, mysql).

 ### Config
 Write a simple yaml config about data source and target to sync tables.